Luby1917/gps/README.md

 Then execute (best if incluede as service) rfcomm watch hci0

+Optionally, may be the `sudo rfcomm bind /dev/rfcomm0 [MAC] 1` command be in help

 this will make the connected devices be available on `/dev/rfcomm0`

 Now we have availble both data streams, now we must to sync them in order to use the GPOS via BT